ylyu-fly/labwebsite/content/sections/section2.md

 **Bianca Estores**

-I am a rising fourth year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
+I am a fourth year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
 I joined the Lyu Lab in Fall 2023 with hopes of learning more about cognitive behaviors and complex brain systems in smaller species such as *Drosophila* to get a better understanding of the human brain.
 During my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts.

-**Salvatore Agosta**

-I am a second year student at Rutgers majoring in Biological Sciences following the pre-dental track.
-Though my major encompasses a wide range of topics, I have always had a lingering interest in neurobiology which is why I joined Lyu Lab in April 2024.
-I look forward to working with *Drosophila* and relating any significant findings to humans.
-During my free time, I like to run, weightlift, practice my Spanish, and spend time with friends and family.

 **Jinhu Chung**